Hey

 The first page of the product tour shows you a mobile-friendly screenshot if you're on mobile.
 This is quite impressive - most website shrink the desktop screenshot down so it's too hard to see, or they keep it medium size and let you scroll it back and forth.
 Hey realised they could show the same product features on a smaller screen.

 The feature tour section of the site lets you click from one feature page to the next using these buttons.
 One interesting thing is that on a larger screen, these "Next" buttons have fully rounded corners.
-On a smaller screen they're seen as below, with less rounded corners.
+On a smaller screen they're seen as below, with less-rounded corners.
 I assume this is to fit text on two lines more comfortably.

 Speaking of clicking through, you can read the Hey website almost like a book.
 There's lots of text on each page, and when you reach the end of a page you're given a link to the next page in the site ("Discover The HEY Way philosophy").
 You don't have to scroll up to use the menu if you want to keep reading.